department-of-veterans-affairs/caseflow-efolder/README.md

 ## Start up your docker based environment

+**This guide makes assumptions that you have possibly already setup [Caseflow](https://github.com/department-of-veterans-affairs/caseflow).**

 We use [docker](https://docs.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to mock a production Renvironment locally.
 Prior knowledge of docker is not required, but slowly learning how docker works is encouraged.
 Please ask a team member for an overview, and/or slowly review the docs linked.